ezrichards/ezrichards.github.io/content/posts/were-in-the-wrong-moment.md

 We're faced with harder questions now than in the time where things were just built; I wonder if there will be a world where people must choose to opt in or out of AI usage in their jobs; or if there will be the same banners per website like we get with cookies.
 Or, if it will continue steamrolling, or rather stagnate in the end.

 How will macroeconomics and government policy get involved?
 (Bernie has a [rather gloomy talk on this](https://www.youtube.com/watch?v=dthbi4lzO58).)
-I think that they will *need* to get involved, sooner or later.gi
+I think that they will *need* to get involved, sooner or later.

 For all of us that grew up enjoying the coding process: we might just be in the wrong moment in time.